nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-hexadecimal-base/index.md

 To calculate a binary value, we need to divide the decimal by `2` until the quotient is zero.
 We store the remainder of each division operation and use that to create a string representing the base.

-@TODO link to decimal to binary article
+If you want to go deeper, check out [How to Convert a Decimal to Binary in JavaScript](https://jarednielsen.com/convert-decimal-binary/)

 ## Let's Get Meta